98juju98/CCJM/README.md

 ## Description

-CCJM is a plugin for Autodesk Revit designed to enhance productivity by providing additional features such as managing shortcuts, hyperlinks, and custom commands.
+CCJM is a plugin for Autodesk Revit designed to enhance productivity by providing additional features such as managing shortcuts, hyperlinks, and your favorite commands.
+Export multiple sheets in 1 dwg.
+Generated the center of gravity.
+Traingulation from vertical points.

 ## Installation
 1. **Download**: Obtain the `CCJM.zip` file from the [Releases](https://github.com/98juju98/CCJM/releases) section of this repository.